AllanLitLam/SampleCaseStudyCyclistic/README.md

 - **Cons1:** This program may incentivize existing members to cancel their membership and rejoin later at the discounted rate.
 This risk could be mitigated by implementing a waiting period for former members to rejoin at a discounted rate or by restricting the campaign to new sign-ups only.

 - **Cons2:** Although the mean number of trips for all casual riders was 71,526, using this as a per-customer limit is impractical and could be confusing.
-A better approach would be to focus the campaign solely on ride duration, as this is the core behavior we've identified in high-value casuals.
+A better approach would be to focus the campaign solely on ride duration, as this is the core behavior identified in high-value casual riders.
 Experimentation, possibly through A/B testing, would be crucial to determine the most effective incentive tiers and ensure the program is both profitable and appealing to customers.

 ---